 Enrollment over the last 10 years has remained relatively constant.
-There was a small jump in enrollment in the 2012/13 school year, but the school district lost that increase in the 2014/15 school year.
-Since that time, enrollment has been gradually increasing until the 2020/21 school year which saw a loss of 6.8% of the student body.
-That reduction largely appeared to be across all grade ranges.
+There was a small decrease in enrollment in the 2020/21 school year, which appeared to be across all grade ranges.
+The district has seen steady growth since in the following years.